Benilde-St. Margaret's Olivia Olson is all business in rise to basketball fame

 Yes.
 Business.

+“I've talked to college coaches, people I trust, and they have said they think she can be the best player in college basketball at some point.”

-She's tall, athletic, long.
-A point guard who can see the floor, make the pass, hit both from three and mid-range, post up a smaller defender.
+She's athletic and long, a point guard who can see the floor, make the pass, hit both from three and mid-range and post up a smaller defender.
 One of only three 15-year-olds chosen for the USA team, Olson's profile will continue to ascend.

 "She is very unique," said Nick Storm, co-director and founder of the Minnesota Fury AAU program, where Olson plays.
 "In terms of her size and length, combined with her pure athleticism?
-In terms of leaping ability, speed, change-of-direction?
-There aren't that many 6-1, really length, athletic kids who can jump up and grab the rim, who can play point guard and shoot threes, mid-range.
+In terms of leaping ability, speed, change of direction?
+There aren't that many 6-1, really lengthy, athletic kids who can jump up and grab the rim, who can play point guard and shoot threes, mid-range.
 What she brings to the court is unreal."

 Then add this: Work ethic.

-For all the skill, Olson's willingness to work was mentioned very quickly by Storm, by Benilde-St. Margaret's coach Michael Swann.
-And by Susan Phillips, who will coach Team USA in Mexico, who listed Olson's attributes in this order: "Work ethic, skill set, competitive nature."
+For all the skill, Olson's willingness to work was mentioned quickly by Storm and Benilde-St. Margaret's coach Michael Swann.
+And by Sue Phillips, who will coach Team USA in Mexico, who listed Olson's attributes in this order: "Work ethic, skill set, competitive nature."

 Which brings us back to that business.
 Ask her about her competitive nature, and here's what she'll say: "I want to win.
 I want to get better.
 That's what I love to do."